 Completeness will also be evaluated as part of the data quality assessment process (EPA 2006b).
+The degree of completeness will be calculated by dividing the number of useable sample results by the total number of number of sample results.
 This evaluation will help determine whether there are any limitations on the decisions to be made based on the data collected.
+A minimum of 95% completeness per matrix type will be required for usable data.